SimiVoid/simivoid.github.io/index.md

 # About me

 I'm 18 years old programmer and I have learnt programming for 6 years.
-Primaly I use C++ and C# but I know more programming languagues.
+Primaly I use C++ and C# but I know more programming languages.

 [GitHub](https://github.com/SimiVoid)